LNicholsonDev/Portfolio/README.md

 # Leah’s Portfolio

 ## ABOUT ME
 Hi there!
 I'm a dedicated software developer and data analyst based in Washington state.
 I'm excited to share my projects through this portfolio.

-With a background in biological science, research, and healthcare, I developed strong programming skills through a Python and Data Analyis Certification this year (2025).
-My passion for software development is driven by a desire to tackle challenging problems in these areas.
+With a background in biological science, research, and healthcare, I developed strong programming skills through a programming and data analysis certification this year (2025).
+My passion for data science is driven by a desire to tackle challenging problems in these areas.

 Below you will find a collection of my work - Python projects, statistical analyses, AI projects, SQL, database development, and other fun stuff.

-I am enthusiastic about connecting with potential employers and collaborators who share my passions.
+I am always happy to connect with potential employers and collaborators who share my passions.
 Please feel welcome to message me with any comments or questions.
 Thanks for visiting!

 ## PROJECTS